guaix-ucm/rgblues/README.md

   The stars in this plot are color coded based on the *Gaia* G_BP - G_RP colour.
-A red circle has been overplotted on the stars belonging to the ~15 million star sample of C21, a blue square on the variable objects in DR2, and a magenta diamond on EDR3 stars outside the *Gaia* -0.5 < G_BP - G_RP < 2.0 colour interval.
+A red circle has been overplotted on the stars belonging to the ~15 million star sample of C21, a blue square on the variable objects in DR2, and a grey diamond on EDR3 stars outside the *Gaia* -0.5 < G_BP - G_RP < 2.0 colour interval.
   Stars brighter than a pre-defined threshold are displayed with big star symbols.